 How to Treat Worms or Diarrhoea

-Treatment: Boiled chicken and worming tablet (just one worming tablet for an adult cat or half for a kitten between 6 months of age under a year old).
+Treatment: Boiled chicken and worming tablet (one worming tablet per adult cat or half a tablet for a kitten between 6 months of age and under a year old).
 Repeat every week for 3 weeks if very underweight, and then every 2 months.
-Many pharmacies will have cat worming tablets if you can’t find a vet – ask for Cestal or Drontal for cats.
+Many pharmacies will have cat worming tablets (if you can’t find a vet) – ask for Cestal or Drontal for cats.

 How to Treat Cat Flu

 Symptoms of flu: runny nose, sneezing, running or infected eyes.
 So many cats lose their eyes because they don’t get treatment for the infection.

 Treatment: 5-14 days of antibiotics and eye drops every day (3 times a day if possible) will save a cat’s eyes and its life!
 Even if you can only treat a cat for 3 or 4 days, it will give it a fighting chance of survival.

 Antibiotics: If you can’t find a vet, a pharmacy will have antibiotics you can use for a cat.
 Many human medicines in Cyprus are prescribed for animals – including antibiotics Amoxicillin or Oxytetracycline.
 Email us for dosage advice if you can’t contact a vet.